 Comparatively, Calgary’s contemporary visual art history is only a blip in time, and it remains enriched by Indigenous voices.
-It began with and continues because of a robust group of dedicated do-it-yourself artists, arts administrators and arts supporters who believe art has the power to share and respond to people’s most deeply held beliefs and values.
+It began with and continues because of a robust group of dedicated do-it-yourself artists, arts administrators, and arts supporters who believe art has the power to share and respond to people’s most deeply held beliefs and values.
 This map represents an incomplete survey of many of the visual and media art initiatives that have shaped and, in some cases, continue to shape Calgary’s vibrant and expansive art scene.
-I am grateful to all of the people who contributed this alternative art history.

 The Calgary Atlas Project seeks to recover crucial stories about Calgary’s past and present, stories that illuminate in surprising ways the character and diversity of the city.
 Forgotten or overlooked stories from Calgary’s history are mapped onto the city’s geography, highlighting significant sites, events, and people in Calgary’s past.
 Ultimately the project will produce eighteen to twenty maps, spanning the earliest moments of habitation and settlement to the latest re-developments in the East Village.